Reuh/anselme/LANGUAGE.md

 * `object`: an object/record.
 Mutable.
 Can be created by calling a class function.

+* `event buffer`: an [event buffer](#event-buffer).
+Can be created using `%[text]`, where text is interpreted the same way as a text line (so you can perform interpolation, subtexts, add tags, etc.).
+Note that this only allows for text and flush events; if the text emit choices and custom events an error will be raised.

 Every type is immutable, except `list`, `map` and `object`.

 How conversions are handled from Anselme to Lua: